-2.4.3 SC 3.3Road closing days due to climate conditions
+2.6.1 SC 5.1 Road closing days due to extreme climate conditions

 Extreme weather-related inaccessibility of roads (flood, Cyclone, road or bridge seriously damaged or broken) is the third sub criteria for environmental and climate condition assessment.
-The attribute considered for this sub criteria is
+The attribute considered for this sub criteria is described below.

-3.3.1 Road closures due to extreme weather events: the total number of days per year section of the road is closed due to extreme weather events is collected from the market survey.
+5.1.1 Road closures due to extreme weather events: The total number of days per year section of the road is closed due to extreme weather events is collected from the market survey.
+The following scale is used for condition assessment and scoring of this attribute.